May 10 – June 6, 2026 · Alibaba HQ, Shanghai

 Alumni from previous Mu events in Chiang Mai, Buenos Aires, and Accra who come back for the density: high-signal people, fast trust, real projects in days instead of months.

-Builders from Argentina, USA, China, Singapore, India, South Korea, France, Malaysia, Thailand, Kenya and 30+ more countries.
+Applicants so far from Argentina, USA, China, Singapore, India, South Korea, France, Malaysia, Thailand, Kenya and more.

 Biotech Track Lead